yochaigal/cairn/wip/backgrounds/greenwise.md

 | **4** | **Wisp Lantern** | Caged in wrought iron.
 Provides an unending light so long as the wisp is able to feed on nearby pain and fear. |
 | **5** | **Seed Bomb**    | Three dirt clods in canvas sacks that explode on impact, scattering seeds. d6 damage (_blast_).                |
 | **6** | **Briarvine**    | Entangles any creature smaller than an elephant.
 One use.                                                      |

-## If you are the oldest character in the party, you are in in Debt to....

-**The Wooded Dead**, a group of benign Forest Liches.
-After trespassing on a sacred grove, they demand you plant a grove of rare (and expensive) **Corpsewood** trees, whose saplings grow wherever the dead rest in great numbers.
-Until your debt is paid, travelling through **The Woods** is slower, and forest critters shy away from you.